hardikphalet/hardikphalet.github.io/src/chapter_1.md

 The more worrying part is, how quickly we gobble the shit it says to us.
 At work, we handle a lot of engineering problems that no person has ever faced before.
-No one has ever publicaly written about these things for the AI to train on, and what happens then?
+No one has ever publicly written about these things for the AI to train on, and what happens then?
 AI crumbles.
 No better than a summer school intern.
 Most people don't get to see that part of AI.
 AI is an expert at producing slop, which most people find satisfactory.
 That's the real problem.
 AI is never at